Visa policy of Hong Kong: Republic of China (Taiwan)

 After the applicant has successfully registered for PAR, he or she will have to print out the "Notification Slip for Pre-arrival Registration for Taiwan Residents" and carry it when boarding the flight to Hong Kong.
 The applicant's Taiwan passport is then inspected, along with the notification slip, by an immigration officer.
 Each PAR is valid for two months from the day of registration and good for two trips to Hong Kong.
 The duration of each stay is 30 days.

 ROC nationals without right of abode in Taiwan (commonly known as nationals without household registration) are not eligible for entry permits issued by the HKSAR government, nor are they allowed to enter with their ROC passport.
 Instead, they are required to obtain a passport-like Chinese Travel Document and a HKSAR Entry Permit issued by the Chinese diplomatic missions overseas.

 ROC nationals who are in transit to a third country are exempt from obtaining an entry permit provided that they do not leave the airport transit area, regardless of whether they have right of abode in Taiwan.

-Admission refused
+Admission restrictions

 Entry and transit is refused to Kosovo passport holders, even if not leaving the aircraft and proceeding by the same flight.

 Since 31 January 2021, British National (Overseas) passport are no longer recognised as a legal travel document to enter or exit Hong Kong by the Hong Kong SAR government.
 Thus holders of BN(O) passport who have the Right of Abode or Right to Land Status Holder will have to use other document such as Hong Kong identity card for Hong Kong immigration clearance.

-Admission refused due political conflicts
+Admission refused due to political conflicts

-Since 2014, Hong Kong has refused some foreign politicians from entering the territory especially those from United States, Japan and Taiwan.
+Since 2014, Hong Kong has refused some foreign politicians from entering the territory, especially those from United States, Japan and Taiwan.

-Since 2021, the Commissioner of the Immigration Department can request airlines to refuse specific passenger from entering to Hong Kong.
+Since 2021, the Commissioner of the Immigration Department can request airlines to refuse specific passengers from entering Hong Kong.